br-automation-com/vscode-brautomationtools/README.md

 ### Transfer the project to a PLC or ArSim

-TODO

-> Transfer functionality is only available, if PVI installation with a version matching the project version was detected by the B&R Automation Tools extension.
+> Transfer functionality is only available, if a PVI installation with a version matching the project version was detected by the B&R Automation Tools extension.
 See [Detecting installed B&R PVI versions](#detecting-installed-br-pvi-versions).

 The B&R Automation Tools extension provides tasks which execute PVITransfer.exe.
 This makes it possible to transfer a project to a PLC or ArSim directly from VS Code.
 The tasks can be configured with various transfer settings which are usually available in the Runtime Utility Center or Automation Studio.